-Whether you think you have a great handle on your finances or you are always struggling for cash, there are a few clear indicators that suggest you are living above your means.
-Knowing what those indicators are can not only save you money, but stress when you find yourself strapped for cash in an emergency.
+According to the FINRA Investor Education Foundation, 36% of Americans are living paycheck-to-paycheck, and even worse, 19% are also accruing debt as well.
+Whether you think you are living within your means or you are always struggling for cash, there are a few clear indicators that suggest you are living beyond your means.
+Knowing what those indicators are, can not only save you money, but also stress.

 If you ever needed motivation for saving money, just take your monthly income and multiply that by six.
 Yes, that number you see is indeed correct.
-Many people just do not have that money saved up, but you most definitely should.
+Many people do not live within their means and therefore, do not have that money saved up.
+Nevertheless, you most definitely should if you want to live financially sound.
 If you have stable employment, that would be the minimum you should have put away in an interest bearing account that you do not touch.
-Unfortunately many people do not give enough credence to unexpected events like job loss, illness family emergencies etc. If your employment is not as stable or you work for yourself, you should have at least 12 months income saved.
+Unfortunately, many people do not give enough credence to unexpected events like job loss, illness family emergencies etc. If your employment is not as stable or you work for yourself, you should have at least 12 months income saved.
 If you do not have these monies saved, you are definitely living beyond your means.

 Everyone deserves a vacation from time to time but what you do not want to do is put the cost of it on a credit card.
 There is a general rule of thumb with credit card purchases.
 If it will take you longer to pay off the item than the use you will get from it, then you really cannot afford that item.
-The right way to do it is by starting a savings plan well before your vacation and do not forget to include all the extras like car rental, spending money, tips etc. If you do use a credit card for purchase protection, make sure you pay it off right away before you get hit with interest.
+The right way to do it is to live within your means and start a savings plan well before your vacation.
+Also, do not forget to include all the extras like car rental, spending money, tips etc. If you do use a credit card for purchase protection, make sure you pay it off right away before you get hit with interest.

 Besides the purchase of a home, cars are the next most expensive thing people will buy in their lives.
-When looking at cars, we tend to focus on the monthly payment when considering what car we can buy.
-But that doesn't necessarily mean you can afford the car.
+When looking at cars, we tend to focus on the monthly payment and not what will help you live within your means.
 Take a look at the length of the loan.
 If the length is longer than three years and at that time you do not already own the car, you are out of your budget.
 The same thing goes for refinancing a car.
 If interest rates go down since you got the loan, that will save you money and would be a smart move.
 If you are refinancing just to lower your payments but you are also going to extending the length of the loan, then you are not saving money.
 You are just extending out your payments.

-If you are basing the amount you can afford for a home on a 30-year fixed mortgage, you are probably taking on more than you can afford.
+If you are basing the amount you can afford for a home on a 30-year fixed mortgage, you are not taking into account what you can actually afford and what will help you live within your means.
 Although the monthly payment may be higher, you should consider looking at a shorter loan for a smaller house.
 For example, if you are looking at a 15-year fixed mortgage at 4% for a home that is $250k you could save upwards of $97k in interest over the duration of the loan.
 Best part is you will be the proud owner of that home in under two decades.

 If using your overdraft protection is a part of your budgeting for every month, you are definitely living beyond your means.
 No questions asked.